In partnership with Living Languages, we are running another Paper and Talk workshop in October this year.

 What are the costs?

-Most nights and the weekend will be free time, but you will receive a meals allowance for any meals we don’t provide.
+Most nights and the weekend will be free time, but you will receive a meal allowance for any meals we don’t provide.
 Any additional activities you choose to do in these times will be at your own expense.

 What support is available if we find materials that are potentially traumatic/distressing?